jonathantneal/AudioContext/README.md

 ## Examples of the Audio API

-Here, we load a sound and autoplay it.
+Let&rsquo;s load a sound and autoplay it.

 ```javascript
 var